 The monthly payment on some new homes is considerably higher, there is, however, a way to lower it by buying down the rate.

 CNBC's Diana Olick takes a look at whether home buyers should consider buying down their mortgage rates as interest rates begin to rise.

 After laying the groundwork for private homeownership, Meng Xiaosu now wants retirees to cash out, the NYT reports.

 Kathy Bostjancic at Oxford Economics weighs in on the impact of expected interest rate hikes on U.S. housing market and mortgages.

 Total mortgage application volume rose 2.5-percent, seasonally adjusted, last week.

-CNBC's Diana Olick provides the latest read on existing home sales for the month of November.
+CNBC's Diana Olick reports the latest read on existing home sales for the month of November.